drkutuzov/drkutuzov.github.io/README.md

 # Two Photon Agony

-## Becomes two-photon microscopy guru by solving mysteries
+## Learn about two-photon microscopy by pondering on the results of simple experiments.